shsingh/opensase/README.md

     - double click the file (info window should be presented)
     - click "Install Certificate"
     - pick local user as install destination
-    - select "Trusted Root Certification Authorities" / "Vertrauenswürdige Stammzertifizierungsstellen" as store
+    - select "Trusted Root Certification Authorities" as store
     - verify in Internet Explorer that e.g. on https://www.google.com no certificate error is popping up anymore (Note: Google Chrome is using also the Windows store)
     - Firefox uses its own Cert store (Settings -> Extended -> Certificates)